 Advanced Far Cry 2 Weapon Loadout

-After doing the first faction mission (UFLL or APR) in order to kick start your cash flow, you should do all 4 weapon shop missions right away to unlock all the Act I weapons.
+After doing the first faction mission (UFLL or APR) in Far Cry 2 in order to kick start your cash flow, you should do all 4 weapon shop missions right away to unlock all the Act I weapons.

 At this point, you'll be able to upgrade your starter weapon loadout to the following advanced weapon loadout: